lubaninondo/project3/README.md

 # **Deployment**

-The  project was deployed to [Heroku](http://project3-heroku-mongo.herokuapp.com/) with a separate [Github](https://github.com/lubaninondo/project3)
+The  project was deployed to [Heroku](http://project3-heroku-mongo.herokuapp.com/) with a separate [Github](https://github.com/lubaninondo/project3) branch

 **This is how I deployed to Heroku:**